Tairovik/personal-site/content/pages/portfolio/project-7.md

     image: /images/RCCP Color & Typgoraphy-02.png
   - content: >
-      Going for the colors which we chose for our palette, represent the same values which are mentioned in our logo designing process -  the same
+      Going for the colors which we chose for our palette, represent the same values which are mentioned in our logo designing process -  the trust, sovereignty, strategy & wealth.

       The typography is composed of the sleek looking Montserrat which we use